christroutner/REST2NOSTR/README.md

 # REST2NOSTR Proxy API

-A REST API server that proxies the Nostr WebSocket protocol, enabling JavaScript developers to interact with Nostr relays via familiar REST APIs instead of WebSockets.
+A REST API server that proxies the Nostr WebSocket protocol, enabling app developers to interact with Nostr relays via familiar REST APIs instead of WebSockets.

 If you are a developer thinking of integrating this proxy in front of your Nostr Relay, you should start by checking out the [code examples](./examples/).
 These show how to implement common workflows.